-All of them are welcome to attend, in fact lets be real.
+All of them are welcome to attend, in fact, let’s be real.
 All of us (members) are welcome to attend too.
-There is not one perfect member of our Church, and even perfect attendance does not guarantee our eternal salvation, it is the desires and actions of our heart.
+There is not one perfect member of our Church, and even ideal attendance does not guarantee our eternal salvation, it is the desires and actions of our heart.

-I would bet my life on it, that if one of those children lost their life before they reached 18, that our loving and merciful God would welcome them with open arms to join his army of angels.
-In fact I probably should have waited until I turned 18, because I would have to work a little harder to understand, and I would not have fell away at that age and then made my true conversion years later.
-With my adult understandings my baptism would have made more sense to me.
+I would bet my life on it, that if one of those children lost their lives before they reached 18, that our loving and merciful God would welcome them with open arms to join his army of angels.
+In fact, I probably should have waited until I turned 18 because I would have to work a little harder to understand, and I would not have fallen away at that age and then made my true conversion years later.
+With my adult understandings, my baptism would have made more sense to me.

-These children in a home with same-gender parents are not denied any eternal salvation, once they are baptized a member they have the opportunity to serve missions, to get married in the temple, and to receive all the covenants that every member has the opportunity to receive.
+These children in a home with same-gender parents are not denied any eternal salvation, once they have baptized as a member they have the opportunity to serve missions, to get married in the temple, and to receive all the covenants that every member has the opportunity to receive.

-The more I think about it, the more “the lazy Mormon” in me thinks “lucky them they don’t have to live through all those fun visits I had to have with my Bishop in my awkward teenage years, because of false judgements other members passed on me, SO AWKWARD”
+The more I think about it, the more “the lazy Mormon” in me thinks “lucky them they don’t have to live through all those fun visits I had to have with my Bishop in my awkward teenage years, because of false judgments other members passed on me, SO AWKWARD.”

 Just so everyone knows I am not, that lazy of a Mormon, anymore.
 Just trying to bring a little humor to our very tense situation!
 OK!
-I will admit I am still pretty lazy, just ask my Bishop and our Ward family they would agree.
-They might not be happy with my slacking, but they love me non-the-less.
+I will admit I am still a pretty lazy Mormon, just ask my Bishop and our Ward family they would agree.
+They might not be happy with my slacking, but they love me none-the-less.

-My sins became red as scarlet as everyone asked why my innocent husband had to wait for his adulterous wife(exaggeration), but the humility that I learned was one of 3 major conversions I have had to the Gospel and it’s unchangeable principles.
+My sins became red as scarlet as everyone asked why my innocent husband had to wait for his adulterous wife(exaggeration), but the humility that I learned was one of 3 significant conversions I have had to the Gospel and its unchangeable principles.

-I will admit I may have stretched and or justified the truth here and there as a child in order to not humiliate my parents, and friends that were members by my sins.
-I found all sorts of desire in opening my transgressions and boasting about them to my non LDS friends, who were against the Church.
+I will admit I may have stretched and or justified the truth here and there as a child to not humiliate my parents, and friends that were members by my sins.
+I found all sorts of desire in opening my transgressions and boasting about them to my non-LDS friends, who were against the Church.
 Why, because they did not judge me, or wait, was it because I did not feel judged around them?

 There is no point in us continuing to hurt each other over it, we are all Good people just trying to survive and protect the ones we love.